You downloaded three apps last month and opened none of them

 Key takeaways

-- The best goal setting app depends on goal type – habit goals, milestone goals, and outcome goals require different tracking features.
+- The best goal setting app depends on goal type – habit goals, milestone goals, and accountability goals require different tracking features.

 - Apps combining goal setting, self-monitoring, and feedback produce stronger behavior change than single-feature tools [1].